cesards/java-code-styles/README.md

             * Import all other imports
             * / blank line /
             * import static  all other imports
-    * Code eneration ▻ Comment Code
+    * Code generation ▻ Comment Code
         * `✗ Line comment at first column`
         * `✗ Block comment at first column`